Friday, 26 July 2019

 for a useful biog of Malachowski see -

-Deare’s bust of Stanisław Małachowski differs from other, in particular painted, likenesses of the Marshal due to the rendering of the model.
+Deare’s bust of Stanisław Małachowski differs from other, in particular the painted, likenesses of the Marshal due to the rendering of the model.
 While Johann Baptist von Lampi (portrait of 1791), Antoine-Jean Gros (1793), François-Xavier Fabre (1794), Josef Grassi (1795) and Marcello Bacciarelli (several portraits) depicted Małachowski in contemporary attire with distinctions and wearing a fashionable wig, Deare showed him bareheaded, with a naked torso.
 This type of likeness, a reference to ancient depictions of outstanding personages, was intended to idealize and glorify the model.
 Made during Małachowski’s lifetime, while he was in exile in Italy, the bust, may have been the model for the sculptor Massimiliano Laboureur, who was commissioned by Małachowski’s family to make a statue for St. John’s Cathedral in Warsaw (unveiled in 1830), in which he is depicted in the attire of a Roman senator, and with features similar to those in the bust.

 Signed J. DEARE / Faciebat / Romae / 1793 on back under left shoulder.